Skip to main content

 Submit a pull request

 Follow the PR template provided.
-If applicable, reference the issue you’re fixing using a closing keyword (e.g. Fixes #123).
+If applicable, reference the issue you’re fixing using a closing keyword (e.g. Fixes #ISSUE_NUMBER) so that the issue is automatically closed when your PR is merged.

 Full development setup